Ottoman military reforms: Artillery

+Provincial forces

+Asia

+In Antatolia the majority of local musketeers were Kurdish and the governor of Trabzon organised his own army and proclaimed his independence.
+However the majority of the Ayans remained loyal including those in the Caucauss with the Kabartay princes and their 30,000 soldiers remaining loyal to the Sultan.

+In Iraq, mamluks were used for local law and order whilst Arab troops occupied the forts around Baghdad and they proved adept in combat rebelling the Wahhabi raiders.

+In Syria local government was more divided with many of the Pashas maintaining sizable personal armies ranging from 1,000 cavalry and 900 cavalry to 300 cavalry and 100 infantry.
+The troops were of an ethnic mix and some zamburaks were noted to be used in the Syrian armies.

+Egypt

+The Mamluks were the pre-eminent force in Egypt with their forces numbering 10,000 men in strength with 3,000 assistants with 8,500 mamluks in training in the 1780s.
+The Mamluks spent their entire time dedicated to training and fighting and jealously guarded their military privileges banning anyone from riding a horse in Egypt.
+The mamluks had by this period fully adopted firearms and trained with these and had abandoned horse archery.

+There were also musketeers, janissaries, sipahis and other Ottoman units though these had long since degenerated and the Arabs and Mamluks provided the main forces in Egypt.

 Reforms of Selim III

 When Selim III came to the throne in 1789, an ambitious effort of military reform was launched, geared towards securing the Ottoman Empire.
 The sultan and those who surrounded him were conservative and desired to preserve the status quo.
-No one in power in the Empire had any interest in social transformation.
 Selim III in 1789 to 1807 set up the "Nizam-i Cedid" [new order] army to replace the inefficient and outmoded imperial army.
 The old system depended on Janissaries, who had largely lost their military effectiveness.
 Selim closely followed Western military forms.
 It would be expensive for a new army, so a new treasury ['Irad-i Cedid'] had to be established.
 The result was the Porte now had an efficient, European-trained army equipped with modern weapons.
 However it had fewer than 10,000 soldiers in an era when Western armies were ten to fifty times larger.
 Furthermore, the Sultan was upsetting the well-established traditional political powers.
-As a result it was rarely used, apart from its use against Napoléon's expeditionary force at Gaza and Rosetta.
+As a result it was rarely used, apart from its use against Napoléon Bonaparte's expeditionary force at Gaza and Rosetta as well as quelling of the First Serbian Uprising at the battle of Deligrad.
 The new army was dissolved by reactionary elements with the overthrow of Selim in 1807, but it became the model of the new Ottoman Army created later in the 19th century.